-6.2 New Experiments: Tuning the System with CLEF 2001 Queries
+6.2 New experiments: tuning the system with CLEF 2001 queries

-After our participation in the CLEF 2002 campaign, we decided to improve our system by applying some extra processing and by using a better weighting scheme, the atn-ntc [14].
-Before testing our conflation techniques with these changes, we tuned our system using CLEF 2001 queries.
-During this training phase, we only tested the lem conflation technique because, as was shown in the original CLEF 2002 runs and other previous experiments [17], this approach was shown to be a good starting point for our NLP techniques.
-For these training experiments, we used all the three fields of each topic: title + description + narrative.
-However, the same results were obtained for parallel experiments using just the title + description fields, as is required in the CLEF mandatory run.
+After our attendance to CLEF 2002 Workshop, we decided to improve our system by applying some extra processing and by using a better weighting scheme, the $\mathtt{atn-ntc}$ [13].
+Nevertheless, before testing our conflation techniques with the new changes, we tuned our system using CLEF 2001 queries.
+During this training phase we have worked only with lem conflation technique because, as it was shown in the original CLEF runnings and other previous experiments [16], it demonstrated to be a good starting point for the NLP techniques we are considering.
+For these training experiments, all information available from the queries has been employed, using the three fields of each topic: title + description + narrative.
+Moreover, the same conclusions were obtained for parallel experiments using title + description, as it is required by CLEF for competition purposes.

 Table 2 shows the performance measures obtained during this tuning phase with CLEF 2001 topics.
-The monolingual Spanish task in 2001 provided a set of 50 queries; however, there were no relevant documents in the corpus for one of these queries, thus the performance measures were computed over 49 queries.
+The monolingual Spanish task in 2001 considered a set of 50 queries, but for one query any relevant document existed in the corpus, and so the performance measures were computed over 49 queries.

-In our initial tests we did not apply the uppercase-to-lowercase module, and we used a very restricted stopword list formed by the lemmas of the most common verbs in Spanish5.
-The results obtained for this base run are shown in the column step 1 of Table 2.
+Our initial approach consisted of not applying the uppercase-to-lowercase module, and using a very restricted stopword list formed by the lemmas of the most common verbs in Spanish5.
+The results obtained for this base case are shown in the column step 1 of Table 2.

-Our first improvement consisted in enlarging the stopword list using the list employed in the submitted results, i.e., the lemmas of the content words of the Spanish stopword list provided with SMART engine.
-The results are shown in the column step 2 of Table 2 and are very similar to the previous ones, although they do show a slight improvement and an extra reduction of 6% in the size of the inverted file of the index.
-Therefore, we decided to continue using the SMART stopword list.
+Our first improvement consisted of enlarging the stopword list using the list employed in the submitted results, that is, the lemmas of the content words of the Spanish stopword list provided with SMART engine.
+The results obtained, see column step 2 of Table 2, are very similar to the previous ones, though there exist a slight improvement when using this longer list and an extra reduction of 6% in the size of the inverted file of the index.
+Therefore, we decided to continue using the SMART lemmas list.

-The next step consisted in employing our uppercase-to-lowercase module.
-The results, shown in the column step β of Table 2, show that the performance of the system improves when the lemmas of uppercase sentences are recovered.
-At this point, all the conditions considered were those that were applied to produce the original CLEF 2002 results.
+The next step consisted in introducing our uppercase-to-lowercase module.
+The results, shown in the column step 3 of Table 2, seem to demonstrate that the behavior of the system improves when the lemmas of uppercase sentences are recovered.
+Notice that, at this point, all the conditions considered were also applied to the original CLEF 2002 results.